forseti-security/terraform-google-forseti/examples/install_simple/tutorial.md

 This can take a few minutes as all the necessary resources are provisioned.

+### Get Help
 If you encounter errors during installation, you can check your configuration and permissions, then run `terraform apply` again.
+If you need any help, please [Contact Us](https://forsetisecurity.org/docs/latest/use/get-help.html).

-## Save state to GCS
+## Save Terraform State
 Congratulations, you have now installed Forseti!

 As a final step, you will want to save your configuration so it can be used to upgrade Forseti in the future.
+This can be saved to a Google Cloud Storage (GCS) bucket.

 ### Create Terraform state bucket
 Create a Google Cloud Storage bucket to [store your Terraform state](https://www.terraform.io/docs/state/).